326th/Roughness-measurement-respository/Data acquisition/Height API Automation/README.md

 # Height API Automation

-This Node-RED files allow you to get data from GPS in Acceleration table and then migrate to Height table and assign it's sea elevation vaule via Open elevation API
+These Node-RED files allow you to get data from GPS in Acceleration table and then migrate to Height table and assign its sea elevation value via Open elevation API

 ## Requirements